gminguela/the-empirical-validation-of-the-framework-on-the-Battle-of-Crete-Iwo-Jima-and-Kursk-and-others/README.md

 All of them were developed using excel spreadsheets through Microsoft Excel 2016 on tables that define the battle events based on attrition values.
 The following Excel plug-ins have also been used; EZAnalyze v3.0, XLSTAT 2021 v1.4, and Simple Decision Tree v1.4.

-In the excel spreadsheets, you will find tables defining the events of the battle based on the attrition values, the method used in the prediction of the values is the non-linear GRG algorithm.
+In the excel spreadsheets, you will find tables defining the events of the battle based on the attrition values, the method used in the prediction of the values is the non-linear GRG algorithm and Markovian Lanchesterian approximation.

 There have been included the setpoints for the different battles by excel spreadsheet.